fedhere/PUI2018_fb55/HW4_fb55/README.md

 3. Use pandas to read in the CitiBike files, you must be able to download the data within the notebook, and move it to $PUIDATA (so the TA can reproduce your work).
 3. Display the top few rows of the DF in your notebook.
 This table __must be rendered__.
 5. Display the reducted dataframe (with .head() for example).
 This table __must be rendered__.
 6. Plot your data distributions.
+The data left at this point should be the data that you think will be useful to answer your question.
+Drop all other columns/rows.

 ### GRADING: